djeada/Linux-Notes/notes/package_managers.md

 rpm -e nano
 ```

-<h1>Managing APT Repositories</h1>
+## Managing APT Repositories
 The apt software repositories are defined in the /etc/apt/sources.list file or in different files in the /etc/apt/sources.list.d/ directory on Ubuntu and all other Debian-based distributions.

-<i>add-apt-repository</i> is a Python script that adds an APT repository to /etc/apt/sources.list.
+<code>add-apt-repository</code> is a Python script that adds an APT repository to /etc/apt/sources.list.
 The command can also be used to delete a previously added repository.

 To install it, follow these steps: